IMMM-SFA/diyepw/docs/tutorial.rst

 ================================================================

 1. Identify the year(s) you want to cover with your weather files.
-1. Identify the WMO weather station ID number(s) for the location(s) you want to cover.
+2. Identify the WMO weather station ID number(s) for the location(s) you want to cover.
-1. Create the weather files at the command line:
+3. Create the weather files at the command line:

-    1. Install diyepw using pip by typing pip install diyepw in your console.
+  a.
+Install diyepw using pip by typing pip install diyepw in your console.
-    1. Start Python and type import diyepw to work with this package.
+  b.
+Start Python and type import diyepw to work with this package.
-    1. Ask for the file(s) you want:
+  c.
+Ask for the file(s) you want:

         `diyepw.create_amy_epw_files_for_years_and_wmos(
         [{years}],